 by birthday from the calendar.

-Egyptian novelist, essayist and physician, whose feminist works have widened the boundaries of the Arab novel.
+Egyptian novelist, essayist and physician, whose feminist works widened the boundaries of the Arab novel.
 Nawal El Saadawi's central theme is the oppression of women and womens' desire for self-expression.
 She first gained fame with her nonfictional writing.
-Many of her books have been banned in Egypt and some other Arab countries.
-In Egypt she has been criticized as being a Western voice, whose work has conformed to the Western image of the subordinated position of women in Arab societies.
-Also her criticsm of Islam and religions in general has arisen much debate and made her a target of death threats.
+Many of her books were banned in Egypt and some other Arab countries.
+In Egypt she was criticized as being a Western voice, whose work has conformed to the Western image of the subordinated position of women in Arab societies.
+Also her criticsm of Islam and religions in general stirred much debate and made her a target of death threats.